ShayanFaghihi/cao-frontity/README.md

 ## Technology Stack

-- **React**: The frontend of the dashboard is built using React, which allows for efficient component-based development.
+- **React**: The frontend of the dashboard is built using React + Vite, which allows for efficient component-based development.

 - **React Router**: React Router is used for managing the application's routing and navigation.